AdguardTeam/KnowledgeBaseDNS/docs/dns-client/configuration.md

         TODO(s.chzhen):  Add output examples.
     -->

-- `timestamp`: Specifies if the log entries should contain timestamp.
+- `timestamp`: Specifies whether to include a timestamp in the log entries.

     **Example:** `false`

-- `verbose`: Specifies if the log should be more informative.
+- `verbose`: Specifies whether the log should be more informative.

     **Example:** `false`